 Another concept addresses risk and protective factors.
-An example of this is research on stress deregulation in adulthood, as stress has a demonstrated link to the development of cancer, hypertension, and cardiovascular disease.
+An example of this is research on stress deregulation in adulthood, because stress has a demonstrated link to the development of cancer, hypertension, and cardiovasbounce/Cultura/Getty Image:

+cular disease.
 Another concept is that of extended timeframes.
 Early experiences during childhood can influence outcomes in middle and later life.
 A final concept is that of functional trajectories.
 This concept highlights the importance of longitudinal research and examining changes in functional status over a lifetime.
 Policies that support early childhood growth and development are of critical importance within the LCHDM (Best et al., 2003; Halfon & Hochstein, 2002).